unibo-dtm-se/course-slides/content/qa-tdd/_index.md

 > Why should the team "waste" time creating doubles instead of just writing the thing?

-doubles are **cheaper**: dedicated libraries make doubles *implementation extremely quick*
+- doubles are **cheaper**: dedicated libraries make doubles *implementation extremely quick*
     * In Python, [`unittest.mock`](https://docs.python.org/3/library/unittest.mock.html) is included in the distribution, and [Doubles](https://doubles.readthedocs.io/en/latest/) is a valid alternative.

-doubles are **simpler**: only encode the behavior required to check some part of the behaviour.
-The probability of them being bugged is lower. *Debugging is easier*.
+- doubles are **simpler**: only encode the behavior required to check some part of the behaviour.
+    * The probability of them being bugged is lower.
+    * *Debugging is easier*.

+---

+# OLD MATERIAL FROM NOW ON

 ---